smallDazza/T1A3_Terminal_Application/README.md

 ### **Main Menu**:
 ***Description*** - When users run the application the first area to be displayed is the Main Menu.
 This is where users can choose one of the features to use.
 There are 4 options: Package Delivery Cost Calculator, Estimate Package Delivery Times, Save a Delivery Receipt and Exit Application.

 ***Logic*** - The main menu logic is located in the main.py file.
-This file is importing th following Python packages:
+This file is importing the following Python packages:
 1. emoji package.
 2. colorama package.
+3. the 3 python files that have the 3 main feature functions.

 When users enter their choice number for the feature they want to use, it will then call the corresponding function imported from the file location.
 Entering the following numbers will call the following functions:
  - Number 1 --> will call the 'package_cost' function, located in the 'delivery_cost.py' file.
  - Number 2 --> will call the 'del_estimate' function, located in the 'delivery_estimate.py' file.